 4. Chemical changes

 6. The rate and extent of chemical change

 7. Organic chemistry

 9. Chemistry of the atmosphere

 10. Using resources

 Key Stage 4 assessment

-- Students undertake a formal test at the end of each topic
+- In addition to regular practice of exam style questions in class, students undetake a formal test at the end of each topic.

 - Some questions at GCSE are set in unfamiliar contexts.